Lamasusb000/PublicCode/DarkMode/ReadMe.md

 --DarkCheck()--
 	onload of Webpage It Will Detect Localstorage And Set The Theme Automatically --DarkSwitch()--
-	Can Be Used in Many Ways And By Running Function it Will Change Theme From Light Mode To Dark Mode
+	Can Be Used in Many Ways And By Running The Function it Will Change Theme From Light Mode To Dark Mode

 ---Cascading Style Sheets (CSS)---